-- To decline coverage and remove fee: Log into your WebAdvisor account and select the “Accept/Decline College Sponsored Insurance” link.
+- To decline coverage and remove fee: Log into your Self Service account and select User Options, then Agreements.
 Complete the form and submit.
-Deadline for submission is August 31 of each academic year.
+The deadline for submission is August 31 of each academic year.

 - If you declined coverage and have since lost coverage under your original plan due to a qualifying life event (example: marriage, divorce, loss of job), this will trigger a special enrollment period.
 Proof of loss of coverage, the enrollment form and full payment in the form of check or money order must be provided within 30 days of losing coverage.
 After 30 days, the student will no longer be eligible to enroll until Fall of the following school year.

-- This form must be completed each year.
+- The Student Insurance Agreement must be completed each year.
 Declining insurance for one year does not carry over to subsequent years.

 We recommend that students bring their current health insurance card to campus.